After being sidelined for over a year, Indiana Pacers guard Victor Oladipo is set to return to action Wednesday night.

 If anyone knows about dealing with injuries this season, it's the Raptors.

-Key players have been out for the Raptors, too, as Pascal Siakam, Marc Gasol, Norman Powell, Fred VanVleet, Kyle Lowry and Serge Ibaka have all missed at least six of the team's first 37 games.
+Key players have missed time for the Raptors, too, as Pascal Siakam, Marc Gasol, Norman Powell, Fred VanVleet, Kyle Lowry and Serge Ibaka have all missed at least 10 of the team's first 47 games.

 Momentum towards the postseason is real.
 It's tangible.
 And it will almost certainly have bearing on how each of these teams perform in the postseason.
 They'll need their most talented players back in the fold to build as much as possible.